UCR staff at the Staff Picnic at the HUB

 campus flagpole

-UCR grad programs ranked highly
+UCR grad programs ranked among the best

 UC Riverside business, education, and engineering programs were ranked among the best graduate school programs by U.S. News & World Report in its latest ranking.
 In the 2026 U.S. News Best Graduate Schools list, released April 7, UCR ranked highly in several academic disciplines.